ndom91/home2020/blog/docker-localhost-mysql/2019-12-08-docker-localhost.md

 ---
-date: "2019-12-08"
+date: '2019-12-08'
-title:  "Docker + Localhost MySQL"
+title: 'Docker + Localhost MySQL'
-tags: ["servers", "linux", "mysql", "docker"]
+tags: ['servers', 'linux', 'mysql', 'docker']
+category: 'linux'
 ---

 I was having the hardest time getting docker containers to connect to the hosts instance of mysql.

 I finally found a great solution, so I wanted to post it here for myself and others in the future: